haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 	b.
 We need the latest version of `gpsd` and related packages: in 3.11 the PPS we use does not yet seem to work correctly, 3.15 works better, there is just a small bug that we have a workaround for below.

-	At the time of writing, those are only available in Raspbian's `testing` repository.
-At some point in the future those packages should migrate into the stable repositories, and this step as well as the other references to `testing` in the rest of the instructions will no longer be needed.
+	If your version of Raspbian includes a version of `gpsd` >= 3.15, then you can ignore the following, as well as any references to `testing` in the rest of these instructions.
+Otherwise:

-	At the time of writing (May 2016), the default `gpsd -V` was at `3.11 (revision 3.11-3)`, and after using `testing` it was `3.16 (revision 3.16-1)`.
+	As of May 2016, the newer versions of `gpsd` were only available in Raspbian's `testing` repository: The default `gpsd -V` was at `3.11 (revision 3.11-3)`, and after using `testing` it was `3.16 (revision 3.16-1)`.